meedstrom/inline-anki/README.md

 ### You can still use your chosen emphasis normally

 Let's say you prefer to mark clozes with bold.
 (That was my default for a while.)
-Then you might worry that you can't use it in the usual way anymore?
+Then you might worry that you can't use bold for anything else?

 Don't worry -- whichever emphasis marker you choose, be it _, *, /, +, ~, or =, a paragraph needs a magic string like `@anki` to be parsed as a flashcard in the first place (see [user manual](doc/inline-anki.org)), without which the marker has no special meaning.